Vonng/pigsty/docs/PGSQL.md

 - Create a delayed cluster of another pgsql cluster?
 - Monitoring an existing postgres instance?
 - Migration from an external PostgreSQL with logical replication?
-- Use MinIO as a central pgbackrest repo.
+- Use MinIO as a central pgBackRest repo.
 - Use dedicate etcd cluster for DCS?
 - Use dedicated haproxy for exposing PostgreSQL service.
-- Deploy a multinode MinIO cluster?
+- Deploy a multi-node MinIO cluster?
 - Use CMDB instead of Config as inventory.
 - Use PostgreSQL as grafana backend storage ?
 - Use PostgreSQL as prometheus backend storage ?